 Nearly all legal and reputable Arizona online gambling sites accept parlay bets.
 However, you still want to be selective so as to maximize your chances of winning.
 Here are our favorite Arizona sports betting site to consider:

 BetMGM parlay bets

 BetMGM is a leading Arizona sportsbook that accepts parlays.
 They are favored for their intuitive website, accurate odds, and phenomenal promotions and bonuses.
 This is a great choice for Arizona parlays betting if you also want free bets.

 DraftKings provides one of the most intuitive and fun betting sites.
 They accept a variety of wagers, including picks and parlays.
 Not to mention, the parlay odds are some of the best.
 DraftKings even offers a great app that makes betting more convenient.

 Caesars Parlay Bets

-William Hill has been a reputable sportsbook for decades.
+Caesars betting site has been a reputable sportsbook since its launch.
 This site is a leader in parlay betting for its great odds and intuitive website design.